George Peppard in "Breakfast at Tiffany's" (Wikimedia Commons)

-When George Peppard died, 19 years ago today, he was preparing to star in a new TV series, a spin-off of Andy Griffith’s Matlock.
+When George Peppard died May 8, 1994, 19 years ago today, he was preparing to star in a new television series, a spin-off of Andy Griffith’s Matlock.
 In fact, he had already completed shooting on the pilot.
-Peppard’s lung cancer hadn't kept him from working until the day he died from it.
+Despite having lung cancer, Peppard kept working until the day he died from the disease.

 The new role would have been one of many Peppard played, on big screen and small.
 He was a Civil War soldier in How the West Was Won, a business tycoon in The Carpetbaggers, a fighter pilot in The Blue Max.
 He almost played another business tycoon, Dynasty's Blake Carrington (the role ultimately going to John Forsythe), and he shone as renegade commando leader Hannibal in The A-Team.